nrasch/Portfolio/System-Code-and-Config-Samples/Code-Samples/Pentaho/README.md

 totals['percentage'] = ((totals['records'] / totalRecords) * 100).toFixed(2);
 ```

-We create the HTML for the summary column of the table:
+4. Create the HTML for the last summary row of the table:

 ```javascript
 var subtotalSumHtml =